ashinkarov/2021-extraction-paper/review-response.md

 > SaC.

-As our main goal was to demonstrate the mere possibility of embedding non-trivial languages, we didn't pay much attention to the performance aspect of the extracted code, as in some sense it is orthogonal to the process.
-However, as our code carefully follows this paper: https://dl.acm.org/doi/10.1145/3315454.3329960
+As our main goal was to demonstrate the mere possibility of embedding non-trivial languages, we didn't focus too much on the performance aspect of the extracted code in the text of the paper.
+In some sense it is orthogonal to the extraction process.
+However, our code carefully follows this paper: https://dl.acm.org/doi/10.1145/3315454.3329960
-The paper includes the SaC version of the CNN application, and we create our extractor to produce the code that is as close as possible to the existing SaC code.
-Unsurprisingly, performance of the SaC code that we generate is almost identical to the performance of the SaC code reported in the paper: it is 15 and 24 times faster for training and recognition correspondingly, when comparing to APL.
+The paper includes the SaC version of the CNN application, and we created our extractor to produce the code that is as close as possible to the existing SaC code.
+Unsurprisingly, performance of the SaC code that we generate is almost identical to the performance of the SaC code reported in the paper: it is 15 and 24 times faster for training and recognition correspondingly, when comparing to APL (recall that APL runs in an interpreter, but SaC is a compiled language).
 However, this result cannot be treated as an exhaustive set of measurements, as it is coming from a single example on a single machine.

 > Can you say anything about what's like to program in these shallow
 > embeddings?
 Are the error messages readable?
 Could they be customised to
 > the embedded language?

-There are two types of messages that are happening: i) Agda error messages that can't be specific to the embedded DSL; ii) error messages coming from the extractor.
+There are two types of error messages that can be triggered: i) Agda error messages that can't be specific to the embedded DSL; ii) error messages coming from the extractor.
-The latter is fully programmable, and as Agda gives basic capabilities to format terms and report a custom error, these can be made as precise as needed by the author of the extractor.
+The latter is fully programmable; and as Agda gives basic capabilities to format terms and report a custom error, these can be made as precise as needed by the author of the extractor.
+Practically, as long as functions are reasonably sized (as in our case) the error messages are readable.

 > Since their deep versus shallow terminology is in the title, you should cite
 > the paper that originated the distinction between deep and shallow